JDBC Driver

 |

-Enables the user to execute queries even if the limit for active sessions (executing a query) has been reached.
+When enabled, the user can execute queries even if the limit for active sessions (executing a query) has been reached.

 validateservercertificate